These Oreo Stuffed Chocolate Chip Cookies are double stuffed Oreo cookies sandwiched in between two chocolate chip cookies. The BEST cookies ever!

 - Place one ball on top of an Oreo cookie, and another ball on the bottom.
 Seal edges together by pressing and cupping in hand until a large ball is formed and Oreo cookie is fully enclosed with dough.

-- Place onto parchment or silpat lined baking sheets and bake cookies for approximately 13 minutes or until golden brown.
+- Place into the muffin tin cups.
+Bake cookies for approximately 17 minutes or until golden brown.
 Let cool for 5 minutes before transferring to cooling rack.

 (found on Amandeleine, originally from Picky Palate)